sunghj1118/algorithm/LEET/problem_bank/readme.md

 - `2236.
 Root Equals Sum of Children`
 - `938.
 Range Sum of BST`
 - `872.
 Leaf-Similar Trees`
+- `2385.
+Amount of Time for Binary Tree to Be Infected`

 ## Array
 - `1480.
 Running Sum of 1d Array`